johndpope/beiras-rnn/google_ml/README.md

 [Discussion about why keras is slow in multi gpu](https://github.com/keras-team/keras/issues/9204)
 ### Change in code to use sevarals gpus
-With severals GPU you use 2 models, un for training and other for store.
+With several GPU you use 2 models, one for training and other for store.
 The first one is assigned to the CPU, the other run in the GPU and is generated using multi_gpu_model
 ```python
   if gpus <= 1: